What is a Letter of Intent (LOI)?

 A letter of intent, or LOI, is a document used to indicate a preliminary commitment between two parties to do business.
-The LOI is essentially an instrument used to open negotiations for a future agreement.
+The LOI is typically used as an instrument to open negotiations for a future agreement.

 A letter of intent can be binding or non-binding.
 If the two parties agree to make the letter legally binding, it should include language that clearly spells that out.
 Without specific language that the LOI is lawfully binding, it is almost impossible to enforce in court if it becomes necessary.